cassidoo/next-netlify-blog-starter/README.md

 ### Styling

-Included are some basic styles with [styled-jsx](https://github.com/zeit/styled-jsx), which is included out of the box with Next.js.
-Because this uses Next.js 9.3, there's also built-in Sass support and CSS Module support, if you'd prefer to use those.
+Included are some basic styles with [styled-jsx](https://github.com/vercel/styled-jsx), which is included out of the box with Next.js.
+There's also built-in Sass support and CSS Module support, if you'd prefer to use those.

 The font used is [Inter](https://fonts.google.com/specimen/Inter).